Here’s How to Get Rid of Static Hair

 Winter gives a new meaning to “the weather outside is frightful,” especially if you’re of the fine-haired sort.
-Prone to major dryness, frizz, alternating limpness and puffiness and an overall unmanageability, women with thin hair are always eager to learn how to get static out of hair in the easiest, quickest way possible.
-Static is as bothersome on our strands as it is on clothes for the obvious reasons (read: no one wants a sharp jolt first thing in the a.m.), but quickly becomes a nuisance when it hinders our hair from falling the way we want to as well.
+Prone to major dryness, frizz, alternating limpness and puffiness, and an overall unmanageability, women with thin hair are always eager to learn how to get rid of hair static in the easiest, quickest way possible.
+Hair static is as bothersome on our strands as it is on clothes for obvious reasons.
+It quickly becomes a nuisance when it hinders our hair from falling the way we want it to.

-How to Get Static Out of Hair in the Winter
+The Down Low on How to Get Rid of Hair Static in the Winter

 Static hair occurs when our strands become electrically charged.
 Hair, which is already drier during the colder months, picks up an electrical charge from the air, which is also less moist.
-To be more specific, electrons, the negatively charged subatomic particles in our hair, move about much easier when conditions are drier and less moist, like during the winter season.
-Hair retains the positively charged particles, a.k.a. protons, which, unfortunately, repel each other—giving rise to hair that moves around and flies about, generally causing flyaways, the occasional zap and blah hair days galore.
+To be more specific, electrons, the negatively charged subatomic particles in our hair, move about much easier when conditions are drier.
+Hair retains the positively charged particles, a.k.a. protons, which, unfortunately, repel each other—giving rise to hair that moves around and flies about, generally causing flyaways, the occasional zap, and blah hair days galore.

-So, how to get static out of hair in the winter?
-Those with fine, thin or dry hair can benefit from one overarching principle: use static hair-related products.
+So, how do you get static out of hair in the winter?
+Those with fine, thin, or dry hair can benefit from one overarching principle: use static hair-related products.
 And, of course, a few more bonus tips, too.

 1. You can remove static hair by switching to a moisturizing shampoo and conditioner.

-Hair that’s well-moisturized from the inside out is less likely to frizz out and absorb moisture (or, in this case, succumb to the lack of it) from the atmosphere.
-A highly nourishing system, such as Suave Professionals Coconut Milk Infusion Deep Moisture Shampoo and Suave ProfessionalsDeep Moisture Conditioner, drenches hair with moisture to keep it super soft and healthy-looking throughout the driest, most crackly days of the season; it further helps to prevent and get rid of hair static.
+Hair that’s well-moisturized from the inside out is less likely to frizz out.
+A highly nourishing system drenches hair with moisture to keep it super soft and healthy-looking throughout the driest, most crackly days of the season; it further helps to prevent and get rid of hair static.

 Make Sunday a self-care day—or if you’re like us, maybe even every other day—and set aside a good 10 minutes in the bath for a deep-conditioning treatment.
 After rinsing conditioner off your strands, apply a small dollop of a moisturizing hair mask on mid-lengths to ends (we like the rich emollients infused in Suave Professionals Moisture Mask with Almond and Shea Butter) and let it sit while you prune in the tub for a bit, soaking up all the goodness.

 A leave-in conditioning spray helps give you a detangling boost whenever some friction (removing a beanie, snuggling up against your S.O.’s sweater, going full-on larva with your throw while you Netflix and chill) gets the better of your hair.
-We like the added split-end fix we get from TRESemmé Split Remedy Leave-In Conditioning Spray, which also helps polish hair and reduce friction, which we like using throughout the day as needed.
+Another product is a must-have on the how-to get rid of the static hair checklist.

-Anti-frizz serums, such as TRESemmé Keratin Smooth Keratin Infusion Serum, help lock in moisture when blowdrying, which is one of the most common times we’re beset with static.
+Anti-frizz serums, such as TRESemmé Keratin Smooth Keratin Infusion Serum, help lock in moisture when blow drying, which is one of the most common times we’re beset with static.
 They also give your hair an added shine boost and guard against flyaways.
-Concentrate the product on your mid-lengths and ends to avoid buildup, especially if you’re skipping a wash day or two (also recommended, by the way).
+Concentrate the product on your mid-lengths and ends to avoid buildup.

-These brushes and not made of plastic, which means they’re better at distributing your natural scalp oils, which can help coat strands with more moisture that helps guard against static charge.
+These brushes are not made of plastic; they’re better at distributing your natural scalp oils, which can help coat strands with more moisture that helps guard against hair static.